jtmcg/goblin-trouble/dramatisPersonae.md

 | Vyldara | Banshee of Axeholm.
 She was an elven ambassador that allegedly conspired against the dwarves.
 She was arrested and eventually killed along with many dwarves during her attempted jailbreak.
 Began haunting the place and cleared everyone out.
 Un-killed in episode 7 | | |

 ### Connyberry
+Sister town to Whitemeadow and a days travel to the east, Connyberry was raided by goblins.
+Many of its citizens fled to Whitemeadow as refugees, and were eventually trained by Merrick as a militia to eventually take back their town.
+After staging at the Shrine of Savras not a day to the south, the Party and the militia managed to take back Connyberry from the invading goblins and secure the town.
+The militia, now seasoned by battle, was thusly named the [Connyberran Bulldogs](#connyberran-bulldogs) by their commander, Merrick.

 | Name | Relevance | Relations | Description |
 | ---- | --------- | --------- | ----------- |